Overfilled Transmission Fluid: Symptoms, Effects And How To Fix

 Transmissions aren’t quiet by any stretch of the imagination.
 But they shouldn’t be clunking, excessively vibrating, screeching, or juddering.

 Any unusual sounds coming from your engine bay could be caused by the transmission.
-In turn, the root issue could be overfilled transmission fluid.
+In turn, the underlying issue could be excessive transmission fluid.

 Car Struggles When Slowing Down (In Gear)